CV

 Biography

-David McKinney (born 1970, Ballymena, Northern Ireland) is a contemporary photographic artist based in Ballymena.
-Working primarily in digital photography, McKinney is best known for his photographic exhibitions that seek to raise awareness of mental health issues.
-His work occupies the intersection between aesthetic expression and emotional enquiry, employing visual experimentation to communicate psychological and ecological states of being.
+David McKinney (born 1970, Ballymena, Northern Ireland) is a conceptual photographic artist.
+His work occupies the intersection between aesthetic expression and emotional enquiry to communicate psychological and ecological states of being.

 Artist Statement